ITenthusiasm/react-uncontrolled-inputs/README.md

 React is a _great_ frontend framework.
 This can be seen clearly by how widely it's used and appreciated.
 And without their innovation, other loveable frameworks like Vue may not have turned out as nicely as they have today.

 But if we're being honest, React has its downsides.
 And one downside that seems to be common (at least from my experience) is an over-reliance on state in the React community.
 We saw it with `redux`.
 And we still see it today with `form`s.
-This over reliance on state often makes us look past solutions that are staring us right in the face.
-(For instance, using the regular form features with pure HTML and JS.)
+This over-reliance on state often makes us look past solutions that are staring us right in the face.
+(For instance, using the native form features with pure HTML and JS.)
 And it results in code that may be less efficient or less easy to maintain.

 We've been pre-wired to rely on state.
 But there's more that's possible with plain old HTML/CSS/JS than we'd think.

-## Correcting Our Instincts
+## Rewiring Our Instincts

 Thankfully, the problem of over-reliance on state doesn't make React a bad framework because React itself doesn't _force_ you to over-rely on state.
 We _can_ undo those bad instincts by learning the basics, and by choosing only to leverage state _when we truly need to_.
 This will enhance our capabilities as React developers and help us appreciate the framework much more.

 Nothing has been better for my frontend skills than learning how regular HTML, CSS, and JS work _first_.
 Getting those basic fundamental down has largely improved my code across the apps that I make.
 I encourage you to strengthen your foundations as well (even if you're confident in those skills because you know React).

 Here's a pro tip: When you're googling for solutions (as we all do), try to figure out if something is possible with _native_ HTML/CSS/JS features before seeing how to do it in your framework of choice (whether it's React or Vue or Svelte or whatever else).
 For instance, _start_ by searching "JS how to submit a form" _before_ you search "React how to submit a form".
 It'll make life much easier.

 (Yes, I acknowledge that you can technically do _everything_ with raw HTML/CSS/JS, but some of that is painful.
 The big brain play is to figure out what's easier with native features and what's easier with your frontend framework, and then choose whatever is best.)

 Biased "tip" that you can ignore: Try out [`Svelte`](https://svelte.dev/).
 The framework that _really_ got me to start strengthening my basics wasn't React or Vue...
 It was Svelte.
 And that's because Svelte really tries to _enhance_ the existing web features instead of creating completely different concepts (and Svelte has some _really_ awesome features).

-Truthfully, _I'd encourage you to try learning basic HTML/CSS/JS while sticking to the framework that you're already familiar with_.
+_I'd highly encourage you to try learning basic HTML/CSS/JS while sticking to the framework that you're already familiar with_.
 But if that doesn't work because state variables tempt you, then consider experimenting with Svelte to try recalibrating yourself.
 Couldn't hurt.

 ---